emlab-ucsb/2019_code/README.md

 ## Advanced
  If for some reason you keep repos in many different places, you would have to manually run the `get_commits` function on each meta-directory.

+*Note: As Ian pointed it out, you may have to use your name (or what GitHub thinks your name is) instead.
+For example, iladner won't work because Ian has it set up as Ian Ladner.
+Tru both...